adiishri/Responsive_Portfolio.project/README.md

-This is a Codsoft tasks repository where I completed all Level-1 projects of  using HTML,CSS and JavaScript.
+This is a Codsoft tasks repository where I completed all Level-1 projects of Web-Development using HTML,CSS and JavaScript.